urakubo/Dojo-standalone/README.md

 	- https://developer.nvidia.com/cuda-gpus

-2. Download sample EM/segmentation data from the following website, and unzip it:
+2. Download sample EM/segmentation dojo files from the following website, and unzip it:
    	- https://www.dropbox.com/s/pxds28wdckmnpe8/ac3x75.zip?dl=0
 	- https://www.dropbox.com/s/6nvu8o6she6rx9v/ISBI_Dojo.zip?dl=0

 3. Please click the link "main.exe" in Dojo_StandaloneX.XX to launch the control panel.

+4. Select Dojo → Open Dojo Folder from the dropdown menu, and specify the folder of the sample EM/segmentation dojo files.
+Dojo will be launched as a web application.

 ### Python version
 1. Install Python 3.5 or 3.6 in a Microsoft Windows PC, 64 bit.